 Jump to:

 When Mom did make pancakes they were of the whole-wheat variety, and my young taste buds weren't impressed!
-And if we went out for Sunday brunch (anyone remember the Shoney's breakfast bar?), I always went straight for the savory stuff like biscuits and gravy and cheesy scrambled eggs.
+And if we went out for Sunday brunch (anyone remember the Shoney's breakfast bar?), I always went straight for the savory options like biscuits and gravy and cheesy scrambled eggs.

-BUT, my husband is a huge pancake fan, so I really wanted to create an easy, healthy, delicious pancake recipe that both of us would enjoy.
+But my husband is a huge pancake fan, so I really wanted to create an easy, healthy, delicious pancake recipe that both of us would enjoy.
 Oats to the rescue once again!

 Another thing I love about this recipe is that naturally creamy "lite" coconut milk adds just enough fat to make these pancakes more satisfying, super moist, naturally sweet, and totally irresistible.
-No butter, eggs, or oil needed.
+No butter, eggs, or oil needed!

 Ingredients and Substitutions